kapong/vascx_simplify/README.md

 A PyTorch library for vessel and fundus image analysis, providing GPU-accelerated preprocessing and inference utilities for medical imaging tasks.

 **Note:** This is a simplified rewrite of [rtnls_vascx_models](https://github.com/Eyened/rtnls_vascx_models) by Eyened.

-## AI Usage Disclaimer

-This project was developed with significant assistance from AI tools (GitHub Copilot, ChatGPT, Claude) for code organization, refactoring, documentation, and packaging.

 ## Features